 Did you know there are several tax deductions available exclusively for homeowners?
 To reward homeowners, the government offers tax deductions to incentivize purchasing and maintaining homes.
 Some examples of these tax deductions are:

 Mortgage Loan Interest

 When you borrow money to purchase a home, you are eligible for mortgage interest deductions on the first $750,000 of the mortgage.
 To get this benefit, you’ll need to file an itemized deduction.
-We can help you do that, and your return is traditionally significantly higher than our fees.
+We can help you do that with our 1099 specialists, and your return is traditionally significantly higher than our fees.
 This puts money right back in your wallet!

 Many homeowners opt to purchase personal mortgage insurance.
 If you’ve purchased PMI, your payments can be deducted from your itemized tax return.